-It is very important that the TX power level selected and the gain of the attached antenna do not exceed the maximum allowed ERP permitted by local laws.
-These rules vary from region to region.
-For example, in much of the United States, FCC part 15 rules limit the 900 MHz, ISM band transmission from this radio to a maximum effective radiated power of +36 dBm.
+Radio installations should be performed by a professional.
+It is very important that the TX power level selected and the gain of the attached antenna do not exceed the maximum allowed ERP permitted by local regulations.
+Regulations vary by country and region.
+As the equipment owner, you are responsible for making sure that your installation and maintenance of the radio equipment ensure local regulations are met.
+For example, in much of the United States, FCC part 15 rules limit the 900 MHz, ISM band transmission from the RF407 and RF412 to a maximum effective radiated power of +36 dBm.
 If the radio is set to transmit at +24 dBm (250 mW), the maximum gain antenna that may be attached is 11 dBi (~8.5 dBd).

-11.2 PakBus®
+11.2 PakBus[®]